yard

 Deadhead lightly the first season so plants do not pour everything into seed.
 On strong growers like catmint edging, cutting back by one‑third after bloom often triggers a fresh flush of flowers and denser growth.

 Avoid moving or dividing plants their first year unless they are clearly in the wrong spot.
-Disturbing roots too early sets them back and can delay those big second‑year displays you want from sun tolerant hydrangeas and similar shrubs.
+Disturbing roots too early sets them back and can delay those big second‑year displays you want from sun tolerant hydrangea shrubs and similar plants.

 Use this rough calendar as a guide, then adjust for your zone.